Izmir, Turkey

 When we asked people living in Izmir about club and activities where newcomers can meet others, they responded:

 "There's the Izmir Turkish American Association which has various activities for Turks and Americans and some of them are free and for others there's a fee.
 They do things such as go on outings to historical sites, cooking classes, English lessons, poetry club and movie nights, just to name a few.
-Also, there's the IWAI (International Women's Association of Izmir), which hosts coffee mornings, dinners, and other events," said one expat who made the move to Izmir.
+Also, there's the IWAI (International Women's Association of Izmir), which hosts coffee mornings, dinners, and other events," commented one expat who made the move to Izmir.

 "Expats in Izmir can join a variety of clubs and activities, such as language exchange groups, sports teams, and cultural events.
 Expats can also meet people by attending local festivals, visiting cafes and restaurants, or joining a local gym.
-Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Izmir," explained one expat living in Izmir, Turkey.
+Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Izmir," remarked one expat living in Izmir, Turkey.

 What should I bring when moving to Izmir?